How can we help you?

 Your rebate will depend on your individual policy.
 We always discuss fees and provide clear estimates before treatment.
 Visit our financial page more info

-For most people, a dental check up every six months is recommended.
-This allows us to monitor your teeth and gums, provide professional cleaning, and identify problems early while they are simpler to manage.
+For most people, a dental check-up every six months is generally recommended.
+This six-monthly interval allows our clinical team to monitor the health of your teeth and gums, provide professional cleaning, and identify potential issues early while they are typically simpler to manage.

 General Dentistry